echasnovski/mini.nvim/TESTING.md

 ### Test screen state with screenshots

 One of the main difficulties in testing Neovim plugins is verifying that something is actually displayed in the way you intend.
 Like general highlighting, statusline, tabline, sign column, extmarks, etc. Testing screen state with screenshots makes this a lot easier.
 There is a `child.get_screenshot()` method which basically calls `screenstring()` (`:h screenstring()`) and `screenattr()` (`:h screenattr()`) for every visible cell (row from 1 to 'lines' option, column from 1 to 'columns' option).
-It then returns two layers of screenshot:
+It then returns screenshot with two layers:

 - <text> - "2d array" (row-column) of single characters displayed at particular cells.
 - <attr> - "2d array" (row-column) of symbols representing how text is displayed (basically, "coded" appearance/highlighting).
 They should be used only in relation to each other: same/different symbols for two cells mean same/different visual appearance.
 Note: there will be false positives if there are more than 94 different attribute values.
 To make output more portable and visually useful, outputs of `screenattr()` are coded with single character symbols.